An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: IMDB: In-Module Disturbance Barrier

-\begin{itemize} \item If an address is found in the main table, the state transits to HIT.
-Meanwhile, both newly and previously written data are passed to the control logics, and the number of 1-to-0 bit flips are updated by a dedicated 1-to-0 counter in the control logic (see Section~\ref{S5}), where the number is accumulated to the corresponding {\it ZeroFlipCntr}.
-When the maximum value of {\it ZeroFlipCntr} surpasses the predefined {\it threshold}, two rewrites on adjacent wordlines are generated and sent to the write queue in the media controller.
-Meanwhile, the value of {\it RewriteCntr} increases.
-As system reliability is critical, the highest priority is conferred to the rewrite request. \item If an address is not found in the main table, an insertion is required while converting the state to MISS.
-The probabilistic insertion method is leveraged in this study, where infrequent accesses are filtered out with probability {\it p} to reduce evictions from the SRAM.
-When an insertion is required, the replacement policy defined in this paper determines the victim (explained in Section~\ref{S4}), and thereby the new entry can replace the victim entry. \end{itemize}
+\begin{itemize} \item If the address is found in the main table, the state transits to HIT.
+Meanwhile, two types of data, i.e., the new write-data and the previously written data already read in the controller, are passed to control logic.
+Subsequently, the number of 1-to-0 bit flips is counted by integrated counters (see Section~\ref{S4.2}) and accumulated to the corresponding \textit{ZeroFlipCntr}.
+When the maximum value of \textit{ZeroFlipCntr} surpasses the predefined \textit{threshold}, two rewrites on adjacent wordlines are generated and sent to the write queue in the media controller.
+Accordingly, the value of \textit{RewriteCntr} increases. \item If an address is not found in the main table, an insertion is required while converting the state to MISS.
+The probabilistic insertion method is leveraged in this study, where infrequent accesses are filtered out with probability \textit{p} to reduce evictions from the SRAM.
+When insertion is required, our proposed replacement policy determines the victim (explained in Section~\ref{S4}), and thereby the new address can replace the victim entry. \end{itemize}

-Additionally, two parameters, the \textbf{\textit{threshold}} of generating a rewrite command and the insertion probability \textbf{\textit{p}}, must be determined.
-First, the {\it threshold} should be decided according to the WDE limitation number, as in Section~\ref{S2.2}.
-Because two wordlines can disturb a wordline, the {\it threshold} is determined as a half of the WDE limitation number.
-In this study, {\it threshold} = 511 since 1K WDE limitation number is assumed; hence, the bit width of each {\it ZeroFlipCntr} becomes 9.
-Regarding to the insertion probability {\it p}, a large value incurs frequent entry evictions, whereas a small value may skip the rewrite process even after a wordline reaches the WDE limitation.
-In this paper, {\it p} is assumed to be 1/128, since it can capture most of the malicious attacks for all benchmarks, as derived from various experiments.
+According to hit/miss cases on the main table, the finite state machine is a trigger for different operations.
+For both cases, after the table reference, write data issued to the media right away.
+Memory commands in the media controller scheduler must follow the promised timing constraints.
+Thus, no command can be entered to the same IMDB plane during the write phase in the media, allowing the background processing of IMDB.